cameron-yee/mdxfaildemo/src/content/upcoming-programs/five-tools-institute-in-arizona.md

   professional development leaders work with teachers on curriculum, instruction, and assessment as they achieve this vision.
 seoLang: en-us
+sidebarTitle: Five Tools and Processes for Translating the NGSS
 image: /assets/woman-and-notes.jpg
 alt: >-
   Woman with curly brown hair and burgundy cardigan putting Post-it notes on